 “This one’s an exciting prompt that people are absolutely in love with, to quickly find what you’re looking for,” VanGilder says.

-We hope these top 10 scenarios help you and your organization get more out of Copilot.
-When people see how easy these tips are—many of them need just a click or two—they’ll be able to save time and mental effort.
+We hope these 10 scenarios help you and your organization get more out of Copilot.
+When people see how easy these tips are—many of them need just a click or two—they’ll be inspired to save time and mental effort themselves.

-Check out our full Monday morning with Copilot exerpience.
+Check out our full Monday morning with Copilot experience.

 Try it out

-To learn more about Microsoft Copilot and tools for product management, join us here at Copilot for Work.
+To learn more about Microsoft 365 Copilot and tools for product management, check out Copilot for Work.

 The post Unlock your productivity: Here are our Top 10 tips for using Microsoft 365 Copilot every day appeared first on Inside Track Blog.